Chapter 2 Linear regression

 Figure 2.4: Variation of the data points around the mean, summarised by \(SSY\) (left), and around the regression line, summarised by \(SSE\) (right).

 The third column of Table 2.3 lists the so called degrees of freedom of the three variance terms, which can be understood as the number of free parameters for the respective term that is controlled by the (assumed) random process of sampling the data.
 It is the number of possibilities for the chance process to unfold. \(SSY\) requires one parameter \(\left(\bar{y}\right)\) to be calculated from the data (see above).
-Hence the degrees of freedom are \(n-1\); if I know \(\bar{y}\) then there are \(n-1\) data points left that can be generated by chance, the nth one I can calculate from all the others and \(\bar{y}\). \(SSE\), in turn, requires two parameters (\(\beta_0\) and \(\beta_1\)) to be calculated from the data (Equations (2.15) and (2.20)).
+Hence the degrees of freedom are \(n-1\); if I know \(\bar{y}\) then there are \(n-1\) data points left that can be generated by chance, the \(n\)th one I can calculate from all the others and \(\bar{y}\). \(SSE\), in turn, requires two parameters (\(\beta_0\) and \(\beta_1\)) to be calculated from the data (Equations (2.15) and (2.20)).
 Hence the degrees of freedom are \(n-2\).
 The degrees of freedom of \(SSR\) then are just the difference between the former two; \(df_{SSR}=df_{SSY}-df_{SSE}=1\).
 The degrees of freedom are used to normalise the variance terms in the fourth column of Table 2.3, where \(s^2\) is called the error variance.

-In the fifth column of Table 2.3 we find the ratio of two variances; regression variance over error variance.
-Naturally, for a significant regression we want the regression variance (explained by the model) to be much larger than the error variance (unexplained by the model).
-This is an F-Test problem, testing whether the variance explained by the model is significantly different from the variance unexplained by the model.
-The ratio of the two variances serves as the F statistic \(\left(F_s\right)\).
 The sixth column of Table 2.3 then shows the p-value of the F-Test, i.e. the probability of getting \(F_s\) or a larger value (i.e. an even better model) by chance if the Null hypothesis \(\left(H_0\right)\) is true. \(H_0\) here is that the two variances are equal.
 It can be shown mathematically that \(F_s\) follows an F-distribution with parameters \(1\) and \(n-2\) under the Null hypothesis (Figure 2.5).
 The red line in Figure 2.5 marks a particular value of \(F_s\) (here between 10 and 11) and the corresponding value of the cumulative distribution function of the F-distribution \(\left(F\left(F_s,1,n-2\right)\right)\).
 The p-value is \(\Pr\left(Z\geq F_s\right)=1-F\left(F_s,1,n-2\right)\), i.e. the probability of getting this variance ratio or a greater one by chance (due to the random sampling process) even if the two variances are actually equal.
-Here this value is very small and hence we conclude that the regression is significant.
+Here, the p-value is very small and hence we conclude that the regression is “significant”.

 Cumulative distribution function (CDF) of the F-distribution of the F statistic $\left(F_s\right)$, with a particular value and corresponding value of the CDF marked in red.